jam14d/Dojo/README.md

 ## Goal

-_Dojo_ is a half marathon training app being built in Python.
+Dojo is a half marathon training app focused on mindful, adaptive training.

-I'm working to generate a personalized training plan that adjusts the training schedule based on:
+It generates personalized training plans that dynamically adjust based on:

 - Injury status
 - Weekly energy levels

-Currently, the interface is being built using the Kivy framework for Python.
+The user interface is currently being developed with the Kivy framework in Python.

 ---
 ## Environment Setup